thibault-cne/find-the-cat/README.md

 ## Documentation

-Here is a list of the currently available options and parameter for the CLI
+Here is a list of the currently available options and parameter for the CLI.
+Please note that for now, all commands are run as AND commands (the CLI handle multiple options as AND options).

 | Options name | Description | Parameters |
 |----------|:-------------:|------:|